Pokoyokjk/TFG_Gloria/tutorial/SEGB_tutorial.rst

 information to the SEGB, and thenm, the AI-based agents registering themself and posting all the activities’ information to the SEGB as they take place.
 So let’s start.

-3. Use Case: Interaction Human-Robot

-Let's see how data is published/retrieved of the SEGB in a real use case based on the motivational scenario explained before.

 Auxiliary functions
 ~~~~~~~~~~~~~~~~~~~